Common web application architectures

 For one, the containerized deployment means that every instance of the application runs in the same environment.
-This includes the developer environment where early testing and development take place.
+This approach includes the developer environment where early testing and development take place.
 The development team can run the application in a containerized environment that matches the production environment.

-In addition, containerized applications scale out at lower cost.
+In addition, containerized applications scale out at a lower cost.
 Using a container environment enables greater resource sharing than traditional VM environments.

 Finally, containerizing the application forces a separation between the business logic and the storage server.
 As the application scales out, the multiple containers will all rely on a single physical storage medium.
 This storage medium would typically be a high-availability server running a SQL Server database.

 You can use Visual Studio 2017 or later to add Docker support to an existing application by right-clicking on a project in Solution Explorer and choosing Add > Docker Support.
-This adds the files required and modifies the project to use them.
+This step adds the files required and modifies the project to use them.
 The current

 eShopOnWeb sample already has these files in place.